This moist Lemon Bundt Cake is soft, has a fine crumb, and wonderful flavor!

 We'll link to a few favorites below, but don't miss our full listing here: The Best Lemon Cakes, Fillings, and Frostings!

-Keep it in mind for birthdays, spring and summer gatherings, or just because!
+Keep this Lemon Bundt Cake in mind when you need a birthday cake recipe, a dessert for a spring and summer gathering, or just because!
 You can serve it just as it is, or with a dollop of whipped cream or ice cream.

 Lemon Bundt Cake